sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 ## Create a Mirror

-A local mirror repository can save you time each time you run a build, and it protects you from download limits.
+A local mirror repository can save you time whenever you run a build, and it protects against download limits.

-Each time that you build an image of the SAS Viya software, the required RPM files must be accessed.
-Setting up a local mirror repository for the RPM files can save time because you access the RPM files locally each time that you build or rebuild an image.
+- Each time that you build an image of the SAS Viya software, the required RPM files must be accessed.
+- Setting up a local mirror repository for the RPM files can save time because you access the RPM files locally each time that you build or rebuild an image.
 If you do create a local mirror repository, then the RPM files are downloaded from servers that are hosted by SAS, which can take longer.
-Also, there is a limit to how many times that you can download a SAS Viya software order from the SAS servers.
+- There is a limit to how many times that you can download a SAS Viya software order from the SAS servers.

-For more information about creating a local mirror repository, see [Create a Mirror Repository](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&amp;docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&amp;docsetVersion=3.4) in the _SAS Viya for Linux: Deployment Guide_.
+For more information about creating a local mirror repository, see [Create a Mirror Repository](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&amp;docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&amp;docsetVersion=3.4) in _SAS Viya for Linux: Deployment Guide_.

 ## Use a Docker Registry